 The Bar Council of India prescribes the code of conduct for the state bar councils, advocates, as well as regulates legal education standards in India.
 Know all about BCI in this article below.

 In India, Legal education and practice are regulated and managed by an authority known as the Bar Council of India (BCI).
-The BCI will conduct the AIBE 21 Exam 2026 on June 7, 2026.
+The BCI conducted the AIBE 21 Exam 2026 on June 7, 2026.
 The Bar Council of India (BCI), Delhi, is a constitutional body formed under the Advocates Act, 1961.
 BCI regulates legal education and professional standards in India, including directing the state bar councils, standardising law education and course framework at the universities and law colleges in India, as well as conducting the All India Bar Examination (AIBE) to grant 'Certificate of Practice' to advocates practicing law in India.
 In this article, we have mentioned features of BCI, the latest news, the bar examination - AIBE, and other details.

 Also Read: Lowest Weightage Topics for AIBE Syllabus: No. of Questions, Best Books & More